 Managing Files and Directories

 This chapter presents commands to do things that are typically handled by a file manager in GUI (also known as file explorer).
-For example, viewing contents of a directory, navigating to other directories, cut/copy/paste files, renaming and so on.
+For example, viewing contents of a directory, navigating to other directories, cut/copy/paste files, renaming files and so on.
 Some of the commands used for these purposes are provided by the shell itself.

 As a good practice, make it a habit to go through the documentation of the commands you encounter.
 Getting used to looking up documentation from the command line will come in handy whenever you are stuck.
 You can also learn and experiment with options you haven't used yet.

 info The example_files directory has the scripts used in this chapter.
-See Setup section for instructions to create the working environment.
+See the Setup section for instructions to create the working environment.

 Builtin and External commands